 Innovation is the cornerstone of pharmacy.
-As the profession go through unprecedented change, we believe it's important to recognise those leading the way.
+As the profession goes through unprecedented change, we believe it's important to recognise those leading the way.

 This annual award recognises those in the profession who are redefining pharmacy.
-Our partner Astra-Zeneca is once again sponsoring this initiative with a $5,000 grant that goes towards to the winner’s professional development.
+Our partner Astra-Zeneca sponsors this initiative with a $5,000 grant that goes towards to the winner’s professional development.

-Thanks to AstraZeneca, the winner will receive a medal, $5000 towards further professional development and the opportunity to share their innovation with the rest of the profession.
+Thanks to AstraZeneca, the winner receives a medal, $5000 towards further professional development and the opportunity to share their innovation with the rest of the profession.
 The award is presented at an award ceremony and gala dinner at UTS each year.

 This year’s winner was Swarup Afsar, owner of Pharmacy 777 in Western Australia for his innovative Mental Health Module in Community Pharmacy.
 Swarup’s innovation was around implementing a counselling service that provides; solution focused psycho-dynamic therapy, cognitive behavioural therapy and hypnotherapy.
 Mr Afsar said “his innovation is continuing to improve mental health experienced by a whole spectrum of patients – from newly diagnosed diabetics, sleep apnoea sufferer’s to FIFO workers and their partners, and of course people having prescriptions for anti-depressants”.